How Do You Take Care Of A Potted Japanese Maple?

 What do you feed a potted Japanese maple?

 The best fertilizer for potted Japanese maple is slow-release pellets.
-In terms of composition, a multi-purpose fertilizer is great, but make sure the amount of nitrogen is no more than 12.
+In terms of composition, a multi-purpose fertilizer is excellent, but make sure the amount of nitrogen is no more than 12.

-It is also important that the product contain phosphorus, potassium, magnesium, and iron.
+It is also essential that the product contains phosphorus, potassium, magnesium, and iron.

 The best time to fertilize Japanese maple is early spring.
 Usually, one fertilization is enough since the active period of most such fertilizers is 6 months.
 This means that your maple will be fed for the entire growing season.